 By way of an example and in order to generate your interest, these are some of the questions for which you can find an answer in the documents made available on this website.
 The information is sub-divided in ten sections.
 Each of the sections is subdivided in chapters and contains primary sources (peace agreements, statutes, judgments, electoral results, resolutions, etcetera) as well as analytical texts (reactions by political parties, academic papers, etcetera).
 Whenever available, two language versions are posted, but in most cases only the French language version is available.

 Initially, we will concentrate on Burundi’s recent history, from the end of the 1980s onwards, when President Buyoya undertook the first initiatives towards political liberalisation.
 This website is under permanent construction and we invite you to contribute to its development by sending us documents which, preferably, are not yet available elsewhere on the internet.

 The website is updated approximately once a month.

-On 14 March 2019, new documents were added to the sections Elections, Ethnicity, Political Parties and Judiciary.
+On 15 June 2020, documents were added to the Sections Elections, Government and Political Parties.